-The future British Open venues have been announced through 2019, with St. Andrews likely to host in 2021 for the 150th Open Championship.
+The future British Open venues have been announced or leaked through 2021, with St. Andrews likely to host in 2021 for the 150th Open Championship.

 Future British Open Championship venues

 - 2015 -- The Old Course at St. Andrews

 - 2021 -- The Old Course at St. Andrews

 - 2022 -- Royal Liverpool

 There's still much to be decided about the order of the Open Rota for years to come.

 2023 -- Muirfield: The Scottish links, and the shortest course in the modern Open Rota, gets the Open about once a decade nowadays.
 Phil Mickelson, who won there in 2013, will be 52 years old when the Open returns.
 It could be a good send-off for the lefty.

 2024 -- Turnberry: Site to Tom Watson's 2009 close call at the age of 59, Turnberry is going to see the Open sooner than later, not face the 15-year gap it did between hosting in 1994 and '09.